FIFA Club World Cup: Inauguration (2000–2001)

-Knock-out tournaments (2005–present)
+Knock-out tournaments (2005–2023)

 The 2005 version was shorter than the previous World Championship, reducing the problem of scheduling the tournament around the different club seasons across each continent.
 It contained just the six reigning continental champions, with the CONMEBOL and UEFA representatives receiving byes to the semi-finals.
 A new trophy was introduced replacing the Intercontinental trophy, the Toyota trophy and the trophy of 2000.
 The draw for the 2005 edition of the competition took place in Tokyo on 30 July 2005 at The Westin Tokyo.
 The 2005 edition saw São Paulo pushed to the limit by Saudi side Al-Ittihad to reach the final.
 In the final, one goal from Mineiro was enough to dispatch English club Liverpool; Mineiro became the first player to score in a Club World Cup final.

 Internacional defeated defending World and South American champions São Paulo in the 2006 Copa Libertadores finals in order to qualify for the 2006 tournament.
 At the semi-finals, Internacional beat Egyptian side Al Ahly in order to meet Barcelona in the final.
 A late goal from Adriano Gabiru kept the trophy in Brazil.
 It was in 2007 when Brazilian hegemony was finally broken: AC Milan won a close match against Japan's Urawa Red Diamonds, who were pushed by over 67,000 fans at Yokohama's International Stadium, and won 1–0 to reach the final.
 In the final, Milan crushed Boca Juniors 4–2, in a match that saw the first player sent off in a Club World Cup final: Milan's Kakha Kaladze from Georgia in the 77th minute.
 Eleven minutes later, Boca Junior's Pablo Ledesma would join Kaladze as he too was sent off.
 The following year, Manchester United would emulate Milan by beating their semi-final opponents, Japan's Gamba Osaka, 5–3.
 They saw off Ecuadorian club LDU Quito 1–0 to become world champions in 2008.